flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side A.md

 > - You can also write your own firmware for the WiFi board to do other stuff

 ### Does this mean factory firmware is going to be upgraded?
 Have you considered shipping a minimal firmware that prompts the user to update via qFlipper or the mobile app?
-> Yes, out-of-box firmware will be upgraded, such that Sub-GHz transmission won’t be usable until the reigon is provsioned.
+> Yes, out-of-box firmware will be upgraded, such that Sub-GHz transmission won’t be usable until the region is provisioned.
 A minimal firmware isn’t required since you’re already prompted to update upon first start.

 ### What is the Flipper team’s near to mid-term roadmap for SubGhz and 125kHz modules?
 > Adding protocols to NFC, RFID, and Sub-GHz has been made more streamlined.
 In the near future, RFID’s C++ code will be rewritten in C.